Amish462004/Blackoptions-price/Week 2 Content/README.md

 For the sake of this project we do not need much knowledge of Plotly library, but we just added this to the course so as to give you a brief understanding of how data visualization can be made interactive which is an essential tool for your journey ahead in data science.
 Please refer this [documentation](https://www.kaggle.com/code/kanncaa1/plotly-tutorial-for-beginners) for understanding plotly in detail.

+## Seaborn
+We've uploaded Resources to learn Seaborn, you you can check out following files:

 # Intro to ML

 Firstly, watch [this](https://www.youtube.com/watch?v=-DEL6SVRPw0) basic Intro Video.